The-Lab-LaBella/LaBellaLabHandbook/README.md

 	**Requests for one-on-one meetings with the PI will be scheduled**, in person or via zoom, within two weeks of a request.

-	**Slack communication is important.** Slack is an important way to communicate with members of the lab.
+	**Slack communication is important.** Slack is a critical way to communicate with members of the lab.
 Important items, however, like requests for recommendations should always be communicated via email.

-	**Open door = come on in.** If you have a question or idea that will take less than approximately 5 minutes please come on in if my door is open.
+	**Open door = come on in.** If you have a question or idea that will take less than approximately 30 minutes please come on in if my door is open.
 If you think the discussion will take longer set up an appointment

 	**Check the lab calendar.** My life is ruled by the calendar.
 Check the lab calendar and my calendar to request meetings and stay up to date on lab meetings

-## 4. Code of Conduct
+## 4. Lab Code of Conduct

 Our lab and the University must be free of harassment and discrimination.
 Creating this environment requires you to be proactive, support others in the lab, and call out issues when you observe them.

 ### 4.1.
 University Policies

-	Links to university policies
+	The full UNCC Policies and Standards can be found here: https://legal.charlotte.edu/policies

-	**I am a mandatory reporter.** You may be a mandatory reporter, especially if you have been a TA (please make sure you know this).
+	**I am a “Responsible Employee”.** You may be a “Responsible Employee”, especially if you have been a TA (please make sure you know this).
 This means that if I hear about an incident of sexual harassment, I am legally obligated to report it to the Title IX office.
 If you are unsure about what to do, I can point you towards resources where you can discuss options prior to reporting an incident.
+There are additional resources available at the Title IX Office https://titleix.charlotte.edu/

 ### 4.2.
 Lab Commitments